Updates are located at the end of the post.

-- Vodafone could just accept Sure Falkland Islands’ SMS texts on a ‘just-do-it’ basis because the level of SMS traffic involved is so low.
-This approach may have been acceptable in the past but I doubt that it would be the case now.
+- Vodafone could accept Sure Falkland Islands’ SMS texts on a ‘just-do-it’ basis because the level of SMS traffic involved is so low.
+This approach may have been acceptable in the past, but I doubt it would be the case now.
 It would represent a reliable long-term approach to adopt.

-Upon investigation, it looks like a high proportion of Falkland Island Sure Falkland Islands originating SMS texts are not being delivered by Vodafone.
+Upon investigation, it looks like a high proportion of Falkland Island Sure Falkland Islands originating Vodafone is not delivering SMS texts.
 The most likely cause of this is that they are being blocked on receipt by Vodafone.
-Some are getting through, but it would depend on where the SMS texts are arriving from at Vodafone’s International SMS gateway.
+Some are getting through, but it would depend on where the SMS texts arrive from at Vodafone’s International SMS gateway.

-SMS texts could arrive direct from Sure Falkland Islands on the basis of an old Agreement between Sure South Atlantic and Vodafone; or they could arrive from an ‘SMS hub exchange’ as discussed above.
-The role of these exchanges are straightforward to understand.
-Without them, a local carrier such as Sure South Atlantic would need to have SMS Agreements with all the major mobile operators around the world.
+SMS texts could arrive directly from Sure Falkland Islands based on an old Agreement between Sure South Atlantic and Vodafone, or they could come from an ‘SMS hub exchange’ as discussed above.
+The role of these exchanges is straightforward to understand.
+Without them, a local carrier such as Sure South Atlantic would need to have SMS Agreements with all the major mobile operators worldwide.
 This would be exceedingly onerous and expensive to achieve.

-The SMS hub acts as a collection hub for local mobile operators around the world with a single connection and single Agreement.
+The SMS hub acts as a collection hub for local mobile operators worldwide with a single connection and a single Agreement.
 The SMS exchange then manages SMS interchange Agreements with global or country mobile operators.
 There are many of these and it is a highly competitive market with local mobile operators often going for the cheapest partner on a spot market.
 An international SMS text can pass through nine hubs before arriving at its destination.

 One of the biggest SMS hub companies is SAP Digital Interconnect and it would be odds-on that Sure Falkland Islands have an Agreement with them.

-As SAP is a large market player, Vodafone will have an Agreement with them and Falkland Islands originating SMS texts sent via SAP will always be delivered to Vodafone’s customers.
+As SAP is a significant market player, Vodafone will have an Agreement with them and Falkland Islands originating SMS texts sent via SAP will always be delivered to Vodafone’s customers.

 If this is the case why would Sure Falkland Islands send SMS texts sent to a Vodafone customer direct to Vodafone when they can get it delivered equally well via SAP?
 If they were sent direct, why would Vodafone not deliver them?